STC PSP DATA

 SYMPTOMS (If you consumed shellfish and have any of the following symptoms please seek help)

 Shellfish affected by the poison don’t look, smell or taste any different than healthy ones.
 But once ingested, it can be deadly.
 Symptoms include tingling in the lips, mouth and extremities and can progress to dizziness and shortness of breath.
 According to the state, death can occur in as little as two hours in severe cases.
-Cooking or freezing shellfish does not get rid of PSP.
+Cooking or freezing shellfish does not get rid of PSTs.

 Current Status of Nahku Bay